chriskyfung/chriskyfung.github.io/_posts/molecular_dynamics/2014-06-13-How-to-Send-a-Notification-from-a-LAMMPS-Simulation-to-Your-Email.md

 title: "How to Send a Notification from a LAMMPS Simulation to Your Email"
 author: chris
 date: 2014-06-13
-category: Atomistic
+category: Academic
-tags: [LAMMPS, Email, Command-line]
+tags: [LAMMPS, Email, Command-line, Molecular dynamics]
 image:
   path: lammps/lammps_send_email_transparent
   ext: png